svalqui/svalqui.github.io/pages/notes_linux.md

 ```
 # Open a tmux session
 tmux
+# split the screen on 3 horizontally
+Ctrl+b "
-# split the screen on 2
+# split the screen on 2 vertically
 Ctrl+b %
 # ssh to your remote hosts
 # call the tmaaux command line